BatyaGG/Gaussian-Mixture-Models/README.md

 iteration number limit.
 To initialize gaussian parameters k-means clustering algorithm is used.
 After GMM is fitted, the model is used to fit GMR to retrieve output features by time input.

-All math and concepts are referred from the book and MATLAB implementation by professor Sylvain Calinon (http://calinon.ch):
+All math and concepts are referred from the book and MATLAB implementation both by professor Sylvain Calinon (http://calinon.ch):

 Calinon, S. (2009)
 Robot Programming by Demonstration: A Probabilistic Approach